Elvas Tower: Wishes for improvement of braking systems - Elvas Tower

 It is used in Hungary because it spares the locomotive brake blocks.
 They are harder to replace than your cars.
 Of course, this is a function of the braking of the train.

-#14 User is offline Weter
+#14 User is online Weter

 • Member, Board of Directors